 2. Stand-by Mode

-Another pesky source of vampire power in standby mode, or the “sleep” function.
+Another pesky source of vampire power is in standby mode, or the “sleep” function.
 Many devices, such as printers or computers, come with the option to go into a power-saving mode without completely shutting the device down.

 While this setting can be appealing for those who don’t want to wait for electronics to boot up, it can cost you financially.
 Since your computer is only partially turned off when in sleep mode, it’s still consuming electricity without performing any real function.
 Turning devices completely off after use can reduce your phantom power consumption and even save you some money on your electric bill each month.